-Here you will find responses to questions regarding the Vision phase of the project, formerly called Phase 1.
+Here you will find responses to questions regarding the Vision phase of the project.

 We have attempted to sort questions that we believe relate to the final outcome into this Vision category.
 Senior Administration has analyzed and come up with 6 possible options, which require further analysis to determine feasibility.
 This is a very complex task, as we need to take into consideration the needs of all kids in all pathways, profiles of students (international, refugee, LGBQT, students with learning disabilities, etc.) extracurricular activities, teams, what our buildings can offer, etc. Please refer to the main Stratford Project page for more information.